cs01/gdbgui/docs/guides.md

 cargo build
 ```

-You can start debugging with a simple
+You can start debugging with

-`gdbgui target/debug/myprog`
+`gdbgui --args target/debug/myprog`

 There are a couple of small difficulties.